Discover free resources to support you

 Compassion Based Brain Re-training

 This practice works with the mind and brain, to influence the body (top-down).
 Through our brain's innate ability change when we input new experience; called neuroplasticity, we can reshape how the brain interprets sensations and stress.The brain is a prediction machine; always guessing what’s happening next based on the past.
-By interrupting learned symptom patterns, changing meaning, beliefs, and emotional tone, we teach the brain to predict safety instead of danger
+By interrupting learned symptom patterns, changing meaning, beliefs, and emotional tone, we teach the brain to predict safety instead of danger and symptoms melt away.

 • Curiosity and compassion – approaching sensations gently, not trying to “fix,” but to listen.
-There are often messages from our body about how we can live life in ways that feel better and kinder so we do not get stuck in a chronic alarm again (for example not pushing through our feelings or needs, not ignoring emotions, not needing to earn rest or joy)
+There are often messages from our body about how we can live life in ways that feel better and kinder so we do not get stuck in a chronic alarm again (for example not pushing through our feelings or needs, not ignoring emotions, not needing to earn rest or connection)

-This combination helps reset the limbic system to a healthier set point, where symptoms, daily life, new experiences, movement, environmental stimuli; no longer trigger alarm and symptoms.
+This helps reset the limbic system to a healthier set point, where symptoms, daily life, new experiences, movement, environmental stimuli; no longer trigger alarm and symptoms.

 Somatic Tracking/Pain Reprocessing Therapy